View basket (0 items $0.00)

 So the practice of satya is not about blindly and heedlessly telling the truth regardless of consequences.
 It is much more about restraint: about taking our time and carefully considering our thoughts and words so that the way in which we express the truth is in harmony with ahimsa.
 Yoga is first and foremost a practice of awareness.
 Practicing satya in accordance with ahimsa requires awareness of the effect our words and thoughts have on others and ourselves.

 We may bring this practice of satya onto our mats by always assessing ourselves honestly.
 We look at ourselves in all parts of each pose, the parts that flatter us and the not-so-flattering parts.
 We practice the asanas we shine in as well as those that humble us.
 We face our strengths and our weaknesses with the same curiosity and kindness.
 We always work at our own level and honor where our bodies are each day.

 Christine Malossi, RYT 200 is based in New York City, where she offers a mindful, alignment-focused Vinyasa practice that cultivates balance, awareness and equanimity.
 In addition to teaching private clients and group classes at studios throughout Manhattan, she also teaches at the Spencer Cox Center for Health at Mount Sinai Hospital’s Institute for Advanced Medicine where she designs a practice specifically tailored to patients diagnosed with HIV and other chronic illnesses.
 Christine is honored to be teaching yoga and to have the opportunity to pass on to others the joy and freedom that she has found in her own practice.
-Find her at www.christinemalossi.com or on Facebook.
+Find her at www.christinemalossi.com.